 *All photos on this exhibition page credit Josh Biggs

 It has been made possible by support from National Endowment for the Arts, Arizona Humanities, Arizona Department of Water Resources, Arizona Hydrological Society, Arizona Hydrological Society Foundation, Coconino Plateau Watershed Partnership, Grand Canyon Trust, Global Water Policy Consulting, NAU Center for Ecosystem Science and Society, NAU Stream Ecology, Tusayan Sanitary District, Northern Arizona University, Tom & Tanya Klimas, Errol Montgomery, Natural Channel Design, the Town of Tusayan, and Flagstaff Water Group, and Willow Bend Environmental Education Center.

 Klee Benally, Flagstaff : Klee (Diné/Russian-Polish) was born in Tuba City on the Diné (Navajo) Nation and currently lives in Flagstaff.
 He is originally from Black Mesa and has worked most of his life at the front lines in struggles to protect Indigenous sacred lands.
 Klee directed and edited “The Snowbowl Effect”, a feature documentary and for 20 years performed with Native American Music Award-winning rock group Blackfire (www.blackfire.net).
 He learned the Hoop Dance from his father Jones Benally and performed with the internationally acclaimed traditional dance group, The Jones Benally Family.
 Klee carries on traditional crafts such as leather working and silversmithing and is also a graphic and web-designer.
 Klee’s work has earned awards such as the “Best of Show” at the Museum of Northern Arizona’s Navajo Show. kleebenally.com

-Debra Edgerton, Flagstaff: received her MFA degrees at both the San Francisco Art Institute and Vermont College of Fine Art in Painting and Interdisciplinary Art.
-She is a signature member of the American Watercolor Society, the National Watercolor Society and a lifetime member of the Transparent Watercolor Society.
+Debra Edgerton received her MFA degrees at both the San Francisco Art Institute and Vermont College of Fine Art in Painting and Interdisciplinary Art.
+She is a signature member of the American Watercolor Society and the National Watercolor Society, and a lifetime member of the Transparent Watercolor Society.
 Ms. Edgerton has received numerous grants and awards for her work that include the Arizona Commission on the Arts Project and Career Advancement Grants, the Elizabeth Graham Foundation Grant, the VanDenburg Grant, Contemporary Forum Artist Grant, and the Provost Award for Faculty Excellence in Global Learning.
-Debra is a Senior Lecturer for the School of Art at Northern Arizona University.
-Her recent watercolor paintings have received numerous awards and has been on exhibit locally, nationally, and internationally.
+Debra is an Assistant Professor for the School of Art at Northern Arizona University.
+Her recent watercolor paintings have received numerous awards and have been on exhibit locally, nationally, and internationally.
 Last spring, Ms. Edgerton was awarded Master Status through TWSA. debraedgertonart.weebly.com

 Delisa Myles, Prescott: Delisa Myles, M.F.A., is a performer, choreographer and educator with a passion for bridging dance as performance with dance as a healing art.
 She was central in creating the Performing Arts Program at Prescott College and was a professor there from 1994-2016.
 She co-founded Human Nature Dance Theatre and Ævium and is currently a freelance performer and director.
 Her choreography has been repeatedly funded by Arizona Commission on the Arts and supported by artist residencies at Arcosanti and PLAYA.
 Delisa’s solo and group work delves into connections between the natural environment, the feminine, and ancestral and mythological story.
 She currently co-leads retreats with Nature Moving Women and also mentors individuals toward achieving their artistic goals.
 She and her husband are stewards of Delicious Earth Farm, a one-acre urban farm in Prescott Arizona where the fertile terrain of growing food and making art are endlessly in play. delisamyles.com